-Treatment for Crohn’s disease includes corticosteroids to control inflammation but while these drugs are considered the most effective for active Crohn’s disease, they can cause serious side effects, including greater susceptibility to infection.
-Immune suppressing drugs are also used to treat Crohn’s disease.
+Handling of Crohn’s disease includes corticosteroids to control inflammation but while these drugs are considered the most effective for active Crohn’s disease, they can cause serious side effects, including greater susceptibility to infection.
+Immune suppressing drugs are also used to manage Crohn’s disease.

-As Takeda pointed out, “Allergic diseases are a large group of disorders that include: pollinosis, allergic rhinitis, atopic dermatitis, hay fever, bronchial asthma, drug allergies, Crohn’s disease and inflammatory bowel disease to name a few.
-In Japan alone these diseases affect tens of millions of people.
+As Takeda pointed out, “Allergic diseases are a large group of disorders that include: pollinosis, allergic rhinitis, atopic dermatitis, hay fever, bronchial asthma, drug allergies, Crohn’s disease, and inflammatory bowel disease to name a few.
+In Japan alone, these diseases affect tens of millions of people.
 It affects their quality of life in terms of physical strength, immune deficiency, and autonomic imbalance.
-It doesn’t stop there as it affects their social well-being, schoolwork and on the job productivity.
-You must also consider the terrible side effects of the steroid medications and immunosuppresants that are given to treat these patients.”
+It doesn’t stop there as it affects their social well-being, schoolwork and on-the-job productivity.
+You must also consider the terrible side effects of the steroid medications and immunosuppresants that are given to manage these patients.”

 While the results are exciting, more research is needed, according to Dr. Matthew McCoy, Editor of the Journal of Vertebral Subluxation Research.
 “Clearly the results of Dr. Takeda’s study are something to be excited about and they are not surprising considering other research that shows improved immune and nervous system function following chiropractic care,” stated Dr. McCoy.